dmenne/FS2020Control/README.md

 or, much simpler for Steam installations

     C:\Program Files (x86)\Steam\userdata\123456789\1250410

-where 1250410 seems to be fixed, while the first numeric string is different in all installations.
+where `1250410` seems to be fixed, while the first numeric string is different in all installations.
+See also [this thread](https://forums.flightsimulator.com/t/where-can-i-save-the-control-profile-settings-file/347750/2).

 Whenever changes are made in the control settings of FS2020, the device's settings file is deleted and replaced by another file with cryptic name.